 Hayut lived lavishly spending the proceeds from each of his victims.
 He would seek out new women on Tinder and do the same thing to keep up his lifestyle.
 Law enforcement did not become actively involved until Hayut had stolen $10 million.

-This is a high-profile example, but romance scams overall are all over the internet and reported losses rose 80% to $547 million in 2021[2].
+This is a high-profile example, but romance scams overall are all over the internet and reported losses are constantly on the rise, reaching $672 million in 2024.

 ☝️ Romance scams aren’t the only kind of relationship-based fraud.
 Watch out for “affinity fraud”, where a scammer tries to get close to you by pretending to share your religious, political, or other interests.